SWMG Executive Committee

 Other volunteer leaders and committee heads

 Gary Klooster is Sierra Club Southwest Michigan Group volunteer Treasurer.
-He is a twenty-year Sierra Club member and the owner of Klooster Landscaping in Richland.
+He is a 20-plus-year Sierra Club member and the owner of Klooster Landscaping in Richland.

-Kim Gabriel, an Executive Committee Co-Chair emeritus, is our Programs & Events Committee Chair.
+Kim Gabriele, a past Executive Committee Co-Chair, is our Programs & Events Committee Chair and Elections Committee Chair.
 Many years ago, she became deeply disturbed at the changes in our environment and joined the Sierra Club because she believes in the Club’s commitment to protecting and preserving the Earth’s natural treasures.

-Craig Brainard serves as an at-large member of the Michigan Chapter Executive Committee.
+Craig Brainard is a Bylaws Committee member.
+He was recently re-elected to serve through 2019 as a member of the Michigan Chapter Executive Committee.
 He’s also Michigan Education Coordinator for Beyond Natural Gas.
-Craig has presented his “Don’t Frack Up Our Future” presentation all over Michigan.
+Craig has presented his “Don’t Frack Up Our Future” presentation all over Michigan and is preparing a new presentation, “Embracing Our Clean Energy Future.”
 His Fracking Linkletter©, currently on hiatus, appears here as a blog.